 The following policies and procedures pertain to flexibly scheduled course sections only:

-- Students may register for a flexibly scheduled course section with no additional approvals up to the first course meeting.
+- Students may register for a flexibly scheduled course section with no additional approvals, up to the time of the first course meeting.

 - A student may enter a flexibly scheduled course section by the date established as the Last Day to Add for that course section.
 Registration after the date established as the Last Day to Add for that flexibly scheduled course section is not permitted.